hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 The concept of technical debt is directly relevant here.
 Technical debt can be viewed as an instrument for prioritizing downstream improvements at the cost of same-node debt.

 A logical next question might be: why not incur ever-increasing technical debt, and prioritize downstream improvements indefinitely?
 The answer is: **technical debt increases the execution cost of all future efforts**, while also compoundingly incentivizing incurring more technical debt with each new effort.
-It's a self-reinforcing cycle, and a clear recipe for calcification and decline.
+So ever-increasing debt is an unsustainable, self-reinforcing cycle of ever-decreasing productivity — a clear recipe for calcification and decline.

 So the solution is to manage technical debt as a useful instrument, strategically incurring and paying it down over time.
-And reinvestment is exactly the process of paying down technical debt.
+And reinvestment is exactly the process for paying down technical debt (and more generally, the process of improving internal agility).

 Or, another way: agility is the precursor to effectiveness. **Orgs deprioritize reinvestment in their own agility at the expense of diminished downstream agility, stability, and efficiency** in the medium to long term.